RollerCoaster Tycoon Classic

 RollerCoaster Tycoon Classic is a construction and management simulation video game developed by Origin8 Technologies and published by Atari.
-The game's initial release is a port of both RollerCoaster Tycoon and RollerCoaster Tycoon 2 combined into a single game.
-Both games are amusement park management simulators created by Chris Sawyer for the PC.
+The game is a port of both RollerCoaster Tycoon and RollerCoaster Tycoon 2 combined into a single game; both games were originally created by Chris Sawyer for the PC and utilize the same game engine.
+RollerCoaster Tycoon Classic also includes RollerCoaster Tycoon's two original expansion packs, Added Attractions (also known as Corkscrew Follies) and Loopy Landscapes, with the option to purchase the RollerCoaster Tycoon 2 expansions Wacky Worlds and Time Twister as DLC.
 RollerCoaster Tycoon Classic was released for Android and iOS in December 2016 and for Microsoft Windows and macOS in September 2017.
-A Nintendo Switch port released on December 5, 2024.
+A Nintendo Switch port was released on December 5, 2024, while a PlayStation 5 and Xbox Series X/S port was released on March 27, 2026.
+Nintendo Switch 2, PlayStation 4 and Xbox One ports were released on May 28 of the same year.

 Gameplay

 Classic implements the same gameplay as the first two games in the RollerCoaster Tycoon series.
 Played from an isometric view, players are tasked with building or revitalizing an amusement park by adding rides, attractions, facilities, paths, landscaping, and staff to manage the park.
 In particular, the game allows players to plan out a wide array of custom roller coasters and other rides using tracks, such as log flumes and go-karts.
 The player also must manage the park's finances to make sure they bring in sufficient revenues from guests to cover the cost of running the park and installing new features.